sreejith012/EKS/ap-server-poc-main/README.md

 * Other AWS Services(s3, route 53, IAM etc) will be created using Terrafom.<br />
 * In future, we can come up with a CICD Plan for the deployment process.<br />

+## S3 Security Soluton ##

+* Enable S3 Access Logs to identify incoming requests.
+Amazon athena can be used to query this logs to get information such as Source IP addrees, Timestamp, Operations performed on an object etc.<br />
+* Enable Monitoring(Cloudwatch), S3 server access logging & Cloudtrail for Auditing the s3 Data.<br />
+* Enable Versioning, Cross region replication & MFA Delete<br />
+* Enable Server Side Encryption & Client Side encryption using KMS for data at rest.
+Enforce only HTTPS(TLS) connections using S3 Bucket policy for   encrypting data at transit.<br />